Model quality in football: Quantifying the quality of an Expected Threat model: Application

 On the other hand, Serhii Sydorchuk, Sebastian Larsson, and Albin Ekdal appear to be the worst-performing players according to this metric.
 However, possible biases in the data or the model should always be taken into account when evaluating the performances of players.
 In this specific situation, a selection bias is clearly apparent.
 Midfielders playing for countries that did not pass the group phase of a tournament most likely underperformed.
-Still, these were excluded because no reliable estimate of the xT created per 90 minutes could be made.
-Thus, the players not being included are likely the worst performing players, and the seemingly low-performing players in Figure~\ref{fig: application beeswarm plot midfielders euros} might have average performance.
+Still, these were excluded by filtering out those with less than 300 minutes played because no reliable estimate of the xT created per 90 minutes could be made.
+Thus, the players not being included are likely the worst performing players, and the seemingly low-performing players in Figure~\ref{fig: application beeswarm plot midfielders euros} might have average or even good performance.
 This highlights the importance of taking into account possible biases in the data.